-TAG Oil through its subsidiary, Cheal Petroleum, is a party to oil sales contracts that commenced on January 1, 2017, with the Cheal Oil and Gas Field's sole crude customer, OMV.
-Both of these contracts replace the previous contracts with Shell New Zealand (2011) Limited for the Cheal Oil and Gas Field's crude oil, and expire on December 31, 2017, subject to termination by OMV or TAG Oil.
+TAG Oil through its subsidiary, Cheal Petroleum, is a party to an oil sales contracts that commenced on January 1, 2018, with the Cheal Permit's sole crude customer, OMV, and expires on December 31, 2018, subject to termination by OMV or TAG Oil.
 Additional information regarding TAG Oil's arrangements with OMV can be found under the heading "Description of Business - General".